hcitang/hci-reading-group/index.md

 ## Previous Papers

+* Feb 2 - Samridhi - Terrell Glenn, Ananya Ipsita, Caleb Carithers, Kylie Peppler, and Karthik Ramani.
+2020.
+StoryMakAR: Bringing Stories to Life With An Augmented Reality & Physical Prototyping Toolkit for Youth.
+Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems.
+Association for Computing Machinery, New York, NY, USA, 1–14.
+DOI:https://doi.org/10.1145/3313831.3376790

 * Jan 26 - Zhao - Alexandra Voit, Sven Mayer, Valentin Schwind, and Niels Henze.
 2019.
 Online, VR, AR, Lab, and In-Situ: Comparison of Research Methods to Evaluate Smart Artifacts.
 In Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems (CHI '19).
 Association for Computing Machinery, New York, NY, USA, Paper 507, 1–12.
 DOI:https://doi.org/10.1145/3290605.3300737